bebaps/clear-menu/readme.md

 ```

 ### Calling with jQuery
-Call Clear Menu inline or within an external JS file:
+Call ClearMenu inline or within an external JS file:
 ```
 <script>
   $(function() {